 Instructions

-• To a baking sheet add the tomatoes, onion and jalapeño.
-Drizzle lightly with vegetable oil
+• Preheat the broiler.
+On a baking sheet, toss the quartered tomatoes, onion pieces, and pepper with the vegetable oil until lightly coated.

-• Add the tomatoes to a food processor and pulse 3 times.
-Add the onion, jalapeño, cilantro and salt.
-Blend until it reaches your desired consistency.
-Taste for salt, add more if needed.
+• Add the charred tomatoes to a food processor and pulse 3 times to break them down.
+Add the broiled onion, pepper, fresh cilantro, garlic clove and salt.
+Blend until the salsa reaches your preferred consistency – whether you like it thick and chunky or completely smooth.

 Serving: 1, Calories: 73kcal, Carbohydrates: 9g, Protein: 2g, Fat: 4g, Polyunsaturated Fat: 3g, Sodium: 542mg, Fiber: 2g, Sugar: 5g